Georgia Trust Litigation Attorneys

 Irrevocable Trust Management after Death of Grantor

 A number of settlors have created Georgia based irrevocable trusts, or revocable trusts for the benefit of the grantor while alive becoming irrevocable upon the death of the grantor.
 Many irrevocable trusts become funded with life insurance insuring the life of the grantor that is payable upon the death of the grantor.
 Other trusts becoming irrevocable contain the assets of the grantor held by the grantor as trustee or in the name of the trust at the death of the grantor.
 These trusts require the trustee to marshal all appropriate trust assets including life insurance proceeds and to hold, manage and distribute the trust estate for the benefit of the beneficiaries under the trust agreement.
 It is not uncommon for family members to be involved as trustees or co-trustees and yet such persons are not treated any differently under the laws of the state of Georgia and have a duty of utmost good faith and loyalty to honestly administer the trust estate for the beneficiaries of the trust.
 The trustee has a duty of loyalty to act in the best interest, and only in the best interest, of the beneficiaries of the trust and not in the best interest of the trustee (unless the trustee is also a beneficiary and, in such circumstances, in a manner consistent with the best interest of all beneficiaries).
 The trustee has a duty to preserve the trust assets for the benefit of the beneficiaries and to avoid actions that even have the appearance of a conflict of interest which often occurs in any self-dealing in trust assets.
+You can also check with Fielding Law Injury Attorneys for a more extense case, they also manage finance interest cases and many other litigation in the most professional way.
 Our attorneys have extensive experience in understanding the obligations of the trustee, guiding and protecting the trustee, and protecting the rights and pursuing the claims of beneficiaries of trusts in Georgia.